 As mentioned above, as you eat your breakfast or bask in the quiet, use the opportunity to take a few minutes to review your to-do list for the day.

 This review can help you remember what you’ve got going on as well as prioritize it in your mind.
-Move the more important tasks to the top of the list so that they get done sooner; juggle the less urgent items for later.
-This way you’ll get the more important stuff done right away and set yourself up for increased productivity for the rest of the day!
+Move the more important tasks to the top of the list so they get done sooner; juggle the less urgent items for later.
+This way, you’ll get the more important stuff done right away and set yourself up for increased productivity for the rest of the day!

 6 – Journal